 - Mobile Carriers: Here you can select which mobile carriers you wish to target when mobile devices are used.

-Note: For all targeting options, you can choose whether to Target Selected or Exclude Selected.
-For example, You can use the Exclude Selected option to select all browsers but exclude Google Chrome.
+Note: For most targeting options, you can choose whether to Target Selected or Block Selected.
+For example, You can use the Block Selected option to select all browsers but block Google Chrome.

-There is also a day-parting feature to select the exact times when you want your campaigns to run and in which time-zone.
-This option can be found on Step 2 of creating a campaign, under Show Advanced Targeting Options.
+Our platform has a day-parting feature to select the exact times when you want your campaigns to run and in which time-zone.

 Using this feature, you can choose the times and days you want to schedule your campaign to run.
 On the right-hand side, just above the ad-schedule box there is a drop-down menu where you can select the time zone for your selection.